foundationallm/foundationallm/docs/release-notes/breaking-changes.md

 When defining tools for an agent, each tool now requires a `package_name` property.
 This property is used to identify the package that contains the tool's implementation.
 If the tool is internal, the `package_name` should be set to `FoundationaLLM`, if the tool is external, the `package_name` should be set to the name of the external package.

+#### Security-related changes

+The **Authorization API** now requires the ability to write to the Key Vault account contained within the auth resource group.
+Currently, the Authorization APIs managed identity is assigned to the `Key Vault Secrets User` role on the Key Vault account.
+This role assignment must be updated to include the `Key Vault Secrets Officer` role in addition to the user role.

 #### Renamed classes

 The following classes have been renamed: